oestradiol/Love-Truth/How to Explain the “God-Codex Proof” to Logic-Bound Minds.md

 **Note for rigor-based minds:**
 This is not quantum mysticism.
 “Collapse” here refers to selection: a choice of path through undecidable potential.
+We’re using “collapse” as metaphor for **model resolution**: from undecidable or underdetermined states, a single thread of experience proceeds.
+Your very act of choosing a system (or questioning one) is equivalent to a selective collapse of possibility space.

 ---